Our Guide to Pearl Grading

 Buyers classify pearls into their own grading categories, which means that one buyer's AAA grade might be considered an A or AA by another buyer, depending on the quality range they are selecting from.
 This lack of regulation can create significant confusion.

-Therefore, when shopping for pearls, the most crucial aspect to consider is selecting a trustworthy company with a solid reputation to support its products.
+Therefore, when shopping for pearls, the most crucial aspect to consider is selecting a trustworthy company, such as Bel & The Moon.

 • RARITY: 1-5% Annual Yield